ycpcs/cs320-spring2022/assign/assign02.md

 * You may also use this assignment to leverage new skills, tools, and technologies that **are not already** part of your team project

 These are just examples: I encourage you to be creative and think of something that interests you personally.
-The most important requirement is that you should learn something exciting and new (to you)!
+The most important requirement is that you should **learn something new and exciting for you!**

 Scope
 -----